Sherlock Holmes: Consulting Detective: Legacy

-In April 1994 Computer Gaming World said that video quality had improved during the three games of the series, with each offering "solid and professional" acting.
-The magazine added that "The chief strengths of these games, though, are the challenging cases the player is asked to unravel".

 Sequels

-A sequel to the game was also released in 1992 called Sherlock Holmes: Consulting Detective Vol. II with three new cases to be solved.
+A sequel to the game was released in 1992 called Sherlock Holmes: Consulting Detective Vol. II, with three new cases to be solved.
 A third entry, with three new cases, was also released, albeit not for the Sega CD nor the Turbografx-CD.

+In April 1994, Computer Gaming World said that video quality had improved during the three games of the series, with each offering "solid and professional" acting.
+The magazine added that the chief strengths of these games were the challenging cases for the players to solve.

 Kickstarter

-On March 16, 2012, a Kickstarter campaign was launched by David Marsh and his company Zojoi to help fund a high resolution and remastered version of the Sherlock Holmes: Consulting Detective Adventure Mysteries.
+In March 2012, a Kickstarter campaign was launched by David Marsh and his company Zojoi to help fund a high resolution and remastered version of the Sherlock Holmes: Consulting Detective Adventure Mysteries.
 The campaign was unsuccessful, as it was only able to attain a third of its $55,000 goal.
 Even though the Kickstarter was unsuccessful, the remastered version was still released.
 According to developer David Marsh, the Kickstarter money was never needed to fund the games, and Zojoi was just using the Kickstarter to raise awareness about them.